Recruiting a new manager can be one of the most important and influential hires you’ll ever make.

 “That’s the essence of being a good manager — being able to use that unique talent to make a positive impact on a situation, an individual, or a team,” he adds.
 As he explains, not every talent is right for every managerial role and not every managerial role will allow a candidate to feel fulfilled, so it’s important when hiring a manager that you find the unique talent that matches the requirements of the role.

 Can they make important decisions?

-“One question you should always ask candidates is, ‘What is the most important decision you’ve made as a manager and why was it so critical?’” says Jon.
+“One question you should always ask candidates is, ‘What is the most important decision you’ve made as a manager and why was it so critical?’” says Eduardo.
 “An essential part of being a good manager is the ability to feel comfortable making important decisions independently.
 That’s what sets good managers apart — the ability to step up and make hard decisions when necessary.”